-7. Statue of Liberty-
+8. Statue of Liberty

 This was excellent advice as the ferry runs 24 hours a day and drives right past Lady Liberty on its route to Staten Island.
 You simply take the subway to Bowling Green or South Ferry then hop on the ferry for a free ride across New York Harbor.

-The ferry is massive and so there is no long lines or tight spaces.
+The ferry is massive so there are no long lines or tight spaces.
 We pushed the stroller right on the boat and Olivia was able to walk around the inside area the whole time.
 There are views from the inside spaces via large windows or you can opt to walk on the decks for a close-up.